JWST Observation Duplication Checking

 If any duplications with your planned observations are identified, either justify the need for new data or adjust your proposed observing plan to avoid the duplication.

 Some cases will be complicated enough that you can only discuss that a potential duplication exists.
 A prime example is NIRSpec MSA observations, where the specific objects for observation are not selected until a final MSA configuration is determined for the accepted program.
 Therefore, specific duplications may be unknowable at proposal time.
 See the JWST Duplication Policy for details.

 Once a proposal is accepted, one of the first steps in proposal processing is a duplication check performed by STScI staff.
-Their software not only checks for duplications against previous and planned observations, but also checks the pool of accepted programs in a given cycle to catch potential duplications.
+Their software not only checks for duplications against previous and planned observations, but also checks the pool of accepted programs in a given cycle to catch any new or unintended potential duplications.
 STScI will contact affected PIs to resolve any such duplications if they occur.